 Indoor tracking is one way that digital transformation is revolutionizing the way industrial companies operate.
 Reducing costs and streamlining operations always makes sense, and beyond that, you get to transform your digital solutions and new work practices into data – data that can be turned into valuable business insights.
 According to McKinsey, 68 percent of industrial companies consider digitizing the production value chain as their highest priority, so around two-thirds of companies are focusing on transforming their business operations.
 Indoor tracking is a great place to continue to grow.

-Find out how Orange Business Services can help you choose the right indoor tracking solutions for your Industrial IoT projects.
+Find out how Orange Business can help you choose the right indoor tracking solutions for your Industrial IoT projects.

 Grégoire Thillaye du Boullay is Product Manager, IoT, for indoor tracking at Orange Applications for Business.
 He has a double Masters of Engineering degree in smart grids from CentraleSupelec and Xi’An Jiatong University, China.